3MT Rules and Judging Criteria

 - Did the oration make the audience want to know more?

 - Did the presenter convey enthusiasm for their research?

 - Did the presenter capture and maintain their audience’s attention?

 - Was the presenter careful not to trivialize or generalize their research?

-- Did the speaker have sufficient stage presence, eye contact, and vocal range; maintain a steady pace, and have a confident stance?
+- Did the speaker have sufficient presence including vocal range, maintaining a steady pace, and having a confident stance?